Configure Service and Session Options

 - Select a template in the main pane.
 The view changes to Appliance view.

-- In the Sessions pane, click the Edit icon.
-In the Edit Sessions popup window, enter information for the following fields.
+Edit icon. - In the Edit Sessions window, enter information for the following fields.

 Field Description Timeout (Group of Fields) Define session timeout values.
-All session timeout values except for Hard Session are the idle time period in seconds.
+All session timeout values, except for Hard Session, are the idle time period in seconds.
 The idle timer starts when the last packet in either direction was last seen.

 - Default